Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 - ROI: 3800%, for every 1$ spent, expect an average of 38$ in return.

-All these stats make a good case for how important email marketing is.
-Still, keep in mind it varies from industry to another.
+These stats tell you how important email marketing is for businesses and why to consider an email marketing funnel.
+Still, keep in mind it varies from one industry to another.

-Once you track your email performance, you can make the right optimization and tweak your email campaign for better performance.
+Once you track your email performance, you can make the proper optimization and tweak your email campaign for better performance.

 Better email marketing performance equals higher revenue.